Consensys/gnark-crypto/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Standard bug report template
+about: Create a report to help us improve
 title: 'bug: ...'
 labels: ''
 assignees: ''